Every industry has its fair share of technical jargon. The hemp industry is no different.

 Some believe that consuming CBD and other cannabinoids can actually help our endocannabinoid system run more efficiently.
 There is still plenty of research to be undertaken, but early returns suggest that CBD can help with pain management, feelings of nausea, and symptoms related to inflammation.

-CBDa stands for cannabidolic acid.
+CBDa stands for cannabidiolic acid.
 It is the precursor to CBD.
 Found mainly in raw forms of CBD hemp flower, CBDa will convert to CBD through a process called decarboxylation.

 Perhaps the one cannabinoid better known than CBD, THC stands for Tetrahydrocannabinol.
 THC is generally a common stand-in for Δ9-THC (delta-nine tetrahydrocannabinol,) a schedule I substance in the United States.
-There is also a similar unscheduled molecule known as Δ8-THC (delta-eight tetrahydrocannabinol) that affects our bodies similarly to Δ9-THC.
+There are also similar legally-murky molecules known as Δ8-THC (delta-eight tetrahydrocannabinol) and Δ10-THC (delta-10 tetrahydrocannabinol) that affect our bodies similarly to Δ9-THC.

 THC is best known for its psychoactive properties— inducing euphoria in users, heightened awareness, and time dilation.